When to get your UDI?

 In GS1 this number is the GTIN (Global Trade Item Number).
 It should appear in EUDAMED and on the product label.

-The GTIN is composed of the GLN (Global Location Number), a numbering of the product variant and a check digit, which is automatically calculated.
+Working with GS1 Germany, the GTIN is composed of the Basisnummer, the Produktreferenz (an internal numbering of the product variant in question) and a check digit, which is automatically calculated.
+The Basisnummer consists of the first digits of your GLN (Global Location Number).
 You can set a GLN in the GLN Manager.

 There, you can enter the details of your new product variant: